-- 4.04 The Shah was forced to leave Iran in January 1979, and Khomeini arrived in Tehran on 1 February 1979.
+- The Shah was forced to leave Iran in January 1979, and Khomeini arrived in Tehran on 1 February 1979.
 A 15-member Revolutionary Council was formed to govern the country, in co-operation with a provisional government, and on 1 April 1979 Iran was declared as an Islamic republic.
 Supreme authority was vested in the Veli-ye Faqih (literarily rule by an "Islamic legal expert"), a religious leader, initially Khomeini.
 (The Supreme Leader is appointed by the Assembly of Experts, a body of Shi'ite clerics, themselves elected by the electorate.)
 In October 1981, Hojatoleslam Ali Khamenei was voted President and Mir Hussein Moussavi was appointed Prime Minister.
-[1a] (p368) - 4.05 In September 1980 Iraq invaded Iran.
+[1a] (p368) - 3.05 In September 1980 Iraq invaded Iran.
 Iranian forces displayed strong resistance and the war developed into a long conflict of attrition until a cease-fire came into effect in August 1988.
 Peace negotiations became deadlocked in disputes regarding the sovereignty of the Shatt al-Arab Arab (Persian Arvand rud) waterway, the exchange of prisoners of war, and the withdrawal of armed forces to within international boundaries.
 The process received a boost when Saddam Hussein, President of Iraq sought formal peace with Iran in the 1990s in the run up to the Gulf War.
-[1a] (p374) - 4.06 Ayatollah Khomeini died on 3 June 1989 and was replaced as Vali-ye by President Ali Khamenei who was quickly elevated to the clerical rank of Ayatollah in order to satisfy the constitutional demands of the position.
-Ali Akbar Hashemi Rafsanjani easily won the presidential election in July 1989; his only opponent was widely regarded as a 'token' candidate.
+[1a] (p374) - 3.06 Ayatollah Khomeini died on 3 June 1989 and was replaced as Vali-ye by President Ali Khamenei who was quickly elevated to the clerical rank of Ayatollah in order to satisfy the constitutional demands of the position.
+Ali Akbar Hashemi Rafsanjani easily won the presidential election in July 1989;

+his only opponent was widely regarded as a 'token' candidate.
 At the same time, voters in a referendum supported proposed amendments to the Constitution, the most important of which was the abolition of the post of Prime Minister, and a consequent increase in power for the President.
 [1a] (p373)

-In 1993 the UNCHR adopted a resolution condemning continuing human rights violations in Iran and further extended the Special Rapporteur's mandate.
+- 3.07 In 1993 the UNCHR adopted a resolution condemning continuing human rights violations in Iran and further extended the Special Rapporteur's mandate.
 The Special Rapporteur's mandate has in fact been in place and subject to renewal, periodically since the early 1980s.
 (The first and only time that a resolution failed to be adopted was in 2002.)
 On Islamic Republic Day, 1 April, an amnesty was decreed; the prison terms of 1,682 individuals convicted in public, military and Islamic Revolutionary courts were reduced.
-[2a]

-4.07 According to the US Library of Congress Federal Research Division (LOC/FRD) report of September 2004:
+[2a] - 3.08 According to the US Library of Congress Federal Research Division (LOC/FRD) report of March 2006:

 "During the presidency of Ali Akbar Hashemi Rafsanjani (1989-97), reformers controlled a majority of seats in parliament until 1992 and supported Rafsanjani's policies for economic reform and the normalization of relations with neighboring countries.
-The conservatives won a majority of seats in both the 1992 and 1996 parliamentary elections and subsequently used their position in the legislature to weaken or stop outright many reforms proposed by the Rafsanjani government and later by the administration of Rafsanjani's successor, Mohammad Khatami, who was elected in 1997 and re-elected in 2001 to a four-year term."
+The conservatives won a majority of seats in both the 1992 and 1996 parliamentary elections and subsequently used their position in the legislature to weaken or stop outright many reforms proposed by the Rafsanjani government.
+The administrations of Rafsanjani's successor, Mohammad Khatami (in office 1997-2005), encountered the same resistance.
+Reformers won a majority of seats in the 2000 parliamentary elections and then enacted several notable pieces of reform legislation in the ensuing term.
+Having lost control of the parliament, conservatives tried to use their influence in the judiciary and bureaucracy to impede reforms they perceived as threatening their positions.
+Conservatives regained control of the parliament in the February 2004 elections".
 [79a] (p3)